Sari la continut

 Block Steam Community and forums entirely

-In Family View or Parental Controls, uncheck Online Features and Steam Community access.
+In the Steam Families parental controls, restrict access to Online Features and the Steam Community.
 These are the highest-risk areas and children do not need them to play games.

 3. 3